open-cloud/xos/docs/example_service.md

 * `tenant_message`: A string that is displayed for a specific Tenant.

+Tenant and ServiceInstance are two closely related terms.
+"Tenant" refers to the user or the consumer of a service.
+Often we partition a service into several pieces, each for use by a tenant, thus making it a multi-tenant service.
+Each one of these tenant-specific pieces is referred to as a ServiceInstance.

 ## Summary

 The result of preparing *ExampleService* for on-boarding is the